 In a wood-paneled clubhouse in the Mission, dozens of bikers gathered to rage for the San Francisco Motorcycle Club’s 120th birthday.

-Club member Robert Gonzalez served beer after beer from behind the “fountain” in the back at the Friday night celebration while couples danced to live music, members checked out each other’s bikes, and grizzled graybeards reminisced about the old days.
+Club member Robert Gonzalez served beer after beer from behind the “fountain” in the back at the Friday-night celebration, while couples danced to live music, members checked out one another’s bikes, and grizzled graybeards reminisced about the old days.

 The room swelled with club members, their children, grandchildren, and friends from sister clubs like the Pasadena Motorcycle Club and the San Jose Dons, who were in town for a weekend of festivities.
-All these groups are old, but SFMC is the the second-oldest American Motorcycle Association club in existence, younger only than the Yonkers Motorcycle Club, which started in 1903.
+All these groups are old, but SFMC is the the second-oldest American Motorcycle Association club, behind only the Yonkers Motorcycle Club, which formed in 1903.

-The weekend included the kickoff party followed by a ride through wine country and up to Middletown Saturday and Sunday.
+The weekend included a kickoff party, followed by a ride through wine country and up to Middletown.

 But Thursday — meeting day — was strictly business.
 President Barry Hobbes, 48, called the room to attention.